simonw/datasette-chatgpt-plugin/README.md

 - Show a list of tables (this is always good to start with as it ensures ChatGPT knows which tables are available)
 - Show the first 10 rows of the `mytable` table

+This plugin currently exposes a single database - the first database attached to your instance.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: